JavierNIS/Scripts/README.md

   </a>
 </div>

-If you want to create multiple projects from the ground (targetn doesn't exist in the current path) use this command.
+Now this script allows the creation of one makefile, said makefile might build multiple targets (which can be binaries, libraries and such).
+To specify the binary, do:

->./Making_Makefiles --force target1 target2 target3 ... targetn
+>./Making_Makefiles target1 target2 target3 ... targetn

-Do you want to make a dynamic library out of a single templated source file?
-Use this command.
+Do you want to make one or multiple dynamic libraries out of templated files?
+Include the following!

->./Making_Makefiles -SX tpp --single --library=dynamic target ... targetn
+>./Making_Makefiles -SX tpp --dynamic <number of dynamic libraries> ... \[target ... targetn\]

-Make a static library that has header files with the hpp extension and templated source files.
+Make a static library that has header files with the hpp extension and source files with the extension cc.

->./Making_Makefiles -ISX hpp tpp --library=static target1 target2 ... targetn
+>./Making_Makefiles -ISX cc tpp --static <number of static libraries> ... \[target1 target2 ... targetn\]

-The makefile made will use ./targetn/inc as the include path for the header files.
+The makefile made will use ./directory/inc as the include path for the header files.

->./Making_Makefiles -I inc target1 target2 ... targetn
+>./Making_Makefiles -I inc

 You can combine most commands, for more help, use the the command